sunnyvempati/hyrox-training-2025/week-02.md

 # **Data Requests - Please Provide Weekly**

 ## **Coros Watch Metrics** (if available)

-- [ ] Weekly training load vs Week 1
+- [ ] Weekly training load vs Week 1 (649 week 1 vs 636 week 2, i missed the thursday workout and didn't do legs on wednesday)
-- [ ] Average resting HR trend
+- [ ] Average resting HR trend (45 week 1 vs 46 week 2, i hover around mid 40s almost always)
-- [ ] Sleep duration/quality changes
+- [ ] Sleep duration/quality changes (slept more week 2)
-- [ ] Any HRV patterns noticed
+- [ ] Any HRV patterns noticed (went up to 66 from 64)

 ## **Subjective Measures**

-- [ ] Which workout felt hardest this week vs Week 1?
+- [ ] Which workout felt hardest this week vs Week 1? the threshold run
-- [ ] How did the exercise substitutions feel (BSS, weighted walking lunges)?
+- [ ] How did the exercise substitutions feel (BSS, weighted walking lunges)? felt good! help me build the muscles required to make me ready
-- [ ] Did the shorter sessions help with sauna access?
+- [ ] Did the shorter sessions help with sauna access? i still didn't do the sauna, always in a time crunch in the morning it seems. have to be back by 7:30 am to wake up my baby.
-- [ ] Any movements feeling more natural/smooth?
+- [ ] Any movements feeling more natural/smooth? most felt good.
-- [ ] Energy/motivation trends?
+- [ ] Energy/motivation trends? can't wait for week 3!

 ---

 # **Week 2 Goals**

 ✅ Complete all 6 training days with slight intensity increase
 ✅ Successfully integrate exercise substitutions
 ✅ Improve Extended Circuit time by 2-4 minutes